sidiquegithub/MACHINE-LEARNING/README.md

      - _Underfitting the Training Data_
+     - It occurs when your model is too simple to learn the underlying structure of the data.
+For example, a linear model of life satisfaction is prone to underfit; reality is just more complex than the model, so its predictions are bound to be inaccurate, even on the training examples
      - Select a more powerful model, with more parameters.
      - Feed better features to the learning algorithm (feature engineering).
      - Reduce the constraints on the model (e.g., reduce the regularization hyperparameter).